skylerkk/pseudocode-advanced/pseudocode.md

-Claw machine:
+///Claw machine:
 	Enter coin
 	Joystick
 	Timer
 	Button

-Functionality (use case) - As a patron I want to pay to play at a chance to win a stuffed animal.
+///Functionality (use case) - As a patron I want to pay to play at a chance to win a stuffed animal.

 	Patron Enters Money
 	Timer Starts
 	Claw Goes to Start Position
 	Patron uses joystick to postion claw
 	Patron pushes button to drop claw and open claw
 	When drop down timer ends claw closes
 	Claw goes lifts back up
 	Claw goes to start
 	Claw opens

 ```
 START